dart-lang/sdk/docs/process/breaking-changes.md

 ## Breaking change notification

-Any party intending to make a breaking change to a program that follows the scope of compatibility, much perform the following actions.
-These must be performed before the potential change hits a dev channel build.
+Anyone wishing to make a breaking change to Dart is expected to perform the following steps.
+It is expected that all of these steps are followed prior to a change being released in a dev channel release.

 ### Step 1: announcement